unoplatform/uno.extensions/doc/Reference/Markup/Resources.md

 }
 ```

 It's important to note that this is not simply returning the value that was defined when we created the resource.

-Instead when being added to the ResourceDictionaryBuilder it will extract the key and value(s) to be added.
-Then when referenced in the Data property in the above example it is implicitly converted to an `Action<IDepenendencyPropertyBuilder<Geometry>>` giving you the equivalent of:
+Instead when being added to the `ResourceDictionaryBuilder` it will extract the key and value(s) to be added.
+Subsequently, when referenced in the `Data` property in the above example it is implicitly converted to an `Action<IDepenendencyPropertyBuilder<Geometry>>` giving you the equivalent of:

 ```cs
 new PathIcon()